 Due to her mother’s naturalisation process, Taranique is currently registered in the Bahamas as a non-Bahamian born to a foreign mother and Bahamian father, who are unmarried.

 Taranique was issued a certificate of identity on Friday; however, it was explained this document is only accepted by the US government under most extreme circumstances.

-In response to questions placed by The Tribune, Lisa Moxey, US Embassy media specialist, said the embassy required a valid passport.
+In response to questions placed by The Tribune, a US Embassy spokesperson said the embassy required a valid passport.